BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 What does a leverage ratio tell you?

-Leverage ratio helps you understand the financial strength of a company:
+Leverage ratio helps you understand the financial strength and risk profile of a company:

-• Low leverage ratio: Indicates the company mainly uses its own money, making it relatively lower risk during difficult economic times.
+• Low leverage ratio: Indicates the company mainly uses its own funds, making it relatively less risky during difficult economic periods.

 Advantages and disadvantages of financial leverage